Brainfunk-Team/FNF-BrainyEngine/docs/CUSTOM_PLAYER_CHARACTERS.md

 CHARACTER INTERNAL NAME (JSON FILE),ICONNAME,DISPLAYNAME,BGCOLOR (HEX CODE)
 ```

-Now, you can fill out the fields for your character (of course you'll want to make your character JSON file in the Character Editor first, it is reccomended that a playable character has miss animations, and hey and cheer animations), and you're done!
+Now, you can fill out the fields for your character (of course you'll want to make your character JSON file in the Character Editor first, it is recommended that a playable character has miss animations, and hey and cheer animations), and you're done!

 If you want a special character to appear in certain stages, for the `limo` stage you can add the suffix `-car`, for the school/schoolEvil stage you can add the suffix `-pixel`, and for the mall/mallEvil stage you can add the suffix `-christmas`.